Let’s be honest, BEYOND OUR PRAYERS FOR WORLD PEACE, LOVE, AND PATIENCE,... we all MOSTLY JUST want stuff from God.

 Until I met Jabez.

 Jabez lived during the Old Testament period and he dared to ask God for nice(r) stuff.
 From him, I learned that’s it’s actually okay to ask God for “those kinds” of stuff.
-I also picked up a profound lesson as I journeyed with him; God is often more eager to give His children the desires [stuff] of their heart than they are willing to ask.
+I also picked up a profound lesson as I journeyed with him, and it's this - God is often more eager to give His children the desires of their heart than they are willing to ask.

 It all comes down to "how" we ask for stuff and the intent of our hearts.